Sékou Baradji (footballer, born 1995)

 Sékou Baradji (born 30 August 1995) is a French professional footballer who plays as a forward for RC Grasse.

+Early life

+Baradji was born in Cergy, in the northwestern suburbs of Paris, to a Senegalese mother.
+He is also of Malian descent.
+He acquired French nationality on 25 February 2002, through the collective effect connected to the reinstatement of his mother in French nationality.

 Career

 Baradji was in the youth system of Cergy Pontoise from the age of 8 until 2012.
 He then trialled with Elche and signed a contract with the Under-19s.
 He returned to France after three months to complete his education, joining the Under-19 sides of L'Entente SSG and then Racing CFF.

 A knee injury sidelined him for 8 months, but he joined Olympique Montigny at level ten in the French football pyramid in January 2015, when contacted by a coach he had worked under at Racing CFF.
 He scored 15 goals in four months, and earned a move four levels up the pyramid to OFC Les Mureaux, where he was top scorer in Division d'Honneur with 18 goals in 20 matches.